musatdan/AlgorithmisticSolutions/README.md

-# CodeWarsSolutions
+# AlgorithmisticSolutions
-This is my CodeWars solutions
+This is my solutions

-Instructions for the Kata is written in commit description Folders are separated with used language
+Instructions for the Kata is written in commit description

+Instructions for the LeetCode problem is written in commit description

+Folders are separated with used language and platform